kubeshop/botkube-docs/versioned_docs/version-0.13/installation/teams/index.md

 ### Install Bot to Teams

-Go to "Publish / Publish to org" and click on **Publish your app** to install the BotKube app on MS Teams for your org.
+Go to "Publish / Publish to org" and click on **Publish your app** to install the Botkube app on MS Teams for your org.

 ![Developer Portal - Publish bot](assets/teams_publish_app.png "Teams publish app")

 An admin has to approve this app in the [Teams Admin Centre](https://admin.teams.microsoft.com/policies/manage-apps).

 :::note
-If you face "You don't have permissions to add BotKube to this team.", contact your admin to provide an access to install apps on teams.<br/>
+If you face "You don't have permissions to add Botkube to this team.", contact your admin to provide an access to install apps on teams.<br/>
 If you are using a free version of teams which does not have an admin center, you can click on **Download** to download the app manifest and then choose **Upload a custom app** option in the App center to install the app.
 :::

-## B. Deploy BotKube controller
+## B. Deploy Botkube controller

-The BotKube app we created on Teams sends messages to the endpoint we provided while configuring the app.
-To POST the requests to the BotKube controller, it needs to be reachable from the outside world.
+The Botkube app we created on Teams sends messages to the endpoint we provided while configuring the app.
+To POST the requests to the Botkube controller, it needs to be reachable from the outside world.

 Now there are few different ways to enable access to the K8s Service from the outside cluster.
 But we will be discussing the most common way i.e exposing using [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) resources.